Vetledrage/WeatherApp/MODELING.md

 6. **Change Location**:
    - The user can choose to change the location for which they want weather information.
 They have two options:
       Choose from a list: Selects a new location from a predefined list and updates the display accordingly.
-      Search city: Performs a manual search for a city.
+      Search address: Performs a manual search for a address.
 If the city is found, it updates the location and shows the weather; if not, error handling is triggered.

 7. **Navigate To Weather Alerts**:
-   - After updating the location, the user can navigate to a screen that displays weather alerts specific to that location.
+   - After updating the location, the user can navigate to a screen that displays weather alerts for all locations that METalerts have data for in Norway.

 8. **Display Weather Alerts**:
    - The weather alerts screen shows relevant alerts.
-If no alerts are available for the location, the app handles this scenario by possibly displaying a message or taking other appropriate actions.
+If no alerts are available for the location, the app handles this scenario by displaying a message.
+If there are no alerts at all in Norway that METalerts sends data for, then there will be a message that tells “there are no alerts for the time being, and the user will have a option to try again and if  they try again the data will be loaded again and if alerts it will show if not it will be the same message.

 9. **Error Handling**:
    - **Weather Fetch**: If there's an error in fetching the weather data, the system handles this error internally.
-   - **Alerts Empty Handling**: If no alerts are available for the selected location, the system manages this condition.
+   - **Alerts Empty Handling**: If no alerts are available for the selected location, then there will be a message that tells “there are no alerts for the time being, try again"
-   - **Location Change**: If there's an error during the location change (e.g., the city searched by the user doesn't exist), the system prompts an error message and allows the user to retry.
+   - **Location Change**: If there's an error during the location change (e.g., the city searched by the user doesn't exist), the error is handled by showing a popup error message indicating that the location is not found, please try again, and will be sent back to the search section.

 The flowchart comprehensively illustrates the operational flow of a weather application, highlighting how it manages data retrieval, user inputs, and system errors to ensure a seamless user experience.